In [10]:

 importances = feat_imp_set.evaluate(RF_set.fitted_vfuncs, preproc_set.fit_transform(X_val), y_val)

-CPU times: user 1.58 s, sys: 0 ns, total: 1.58 s Wall time: 4.52 s
+CPU times: user 1.58 s, sys: 0 ns, total: 1.58 s

-.
+Multiple outputs can be split with dict_to_df using param_key='out'.
 We use it below to split feature importances into mean and std:

 # the helper dict_to_df converts the output to a pandas.DataFrame